ARWL2016/ud-mongo-grider/notes/mongoose.md

 - these are objects.
 Use `_id.toString()` to get a string value when making a comparison.
 - However, we can use `User.findOne({ _id: joe_id})` to retrieve a value.
 Mongoose can deal with this internally.

+####Sub-documents
+- These are defined in a seperate schema which is passed as a value to the main schema: `property: Subschema`
+- If the subschema is to be used for multiple records, we can define an array: `property: [SubSchema]`

 ####Virtual Types / Properties / Fields
 - This is any field of data on our model exists on the server but does not get persisted to the db.
 - These are useful for derivative properties.